-The patch is a thin, beige piece of plastic that comes in either a circle or square depending on the brand.
-It's a little less than two inches across, and comes in one—and only one—color.
-(Beige.)
-You stick the patch on your skin and it gives off hormones that prevent your ovaries from releasing eggs.
-The hormones also thicken your cervical mucus, which helps to block sperm from getting to the egg in the first place.
+The patch is a thin piece of plastic that comes in either a circle or square depending on the brand.
+It's a little less than two inches across, and comes in one—and only one—color, beige.
+The patch is stuck onto the skin and it gives off hormones that prevent the ovaries from releasing eggs.
+The hormones also thicken cervical mucus, which helps to block sperm from getting to the egg in the first place.
 The brand name Ortho Evra isn't being produced anymore, but the generics, Xulane or Zafemy are, and there is a new, lower-dose version named Twirla.

 Less effort than the pill

-If you're the kind of person who would have trouble remembering to take a pill every day, the patch might be a good option.
-You only need to remember to do something once a week.
-And we can help you with that.
+For those who would have trouble remembering to take a pill every day, the patch might be a good option as it only needs changing once a week.

 You weigh less than 198 pounds

-We don’t know for sure, but the patch may be less effective if you weigh more than 198 pounds.
-(Random number, right?)
-So take that into consideration.
+It's not known for sure, but the patch may be less effective for those who weigh more than 198 pounds.

 You want predictable periods

-If you feel comforted by getting your period every month—and not having random spotting in between—this could be a good choice for you.
+For those who feel comforted by getting their period every month—and not having random spotting in between—this could be a good choice.

 Smokers over 35, beware

-If you’re over 35, smoking on the patch increases your risk of certain side effects.
-And if you’re younger, why not quit now and save yourself the trouble in the future?
+For those over age 35, smoking on the patch increases the risk of certain side effects.

 The pregnancy question